Brymmobaggins/how-many-days-old/READ.md

 # useful resource

-  -[resources 1](stackoverflow.com) - This help me to figure out how to parse in the date funtion
+-[resources](https://stackoverflow.com/) - This help me to figure out how to parse in the date funtion

 ## Buit with